 Qualification of Armed Conflict / International Human Rights Law / Counter-terrorism / States of Emergency / Positive Obligations / Extraterritoriality

-Sandra Krähenmann is a Research Fellow at the Geneva Academy.
+Dr Sandra Krähenmann is a Senior Policy and Legal Adviser at Geneva Call.

-Previously, Dr Krähenmann worked in the law of armed conflict section at the Swiss Ministry of Defence, as a consultant for the International Commission of Jurists (ICJ), and as a teaching assistant at both the Geneva Academy and the University of Geneva.
+Before joining the Geneva Academy, Sandra Krähenmann worked for the Swiss Ministry of Defense, as a consultant for various NGOs and as a teaching assistant at the University of Geneva.

-She holds a PhD in International Law from the Graduate Institute of International and Development Studies.
-Her doctoral thesis examined the doctrine of positive obligations in human rights treaties.
+She holds a PhD in international law from the Graduate Institute of International and Development Studies in Geneva.